GUDHI/gudhi-devel/src/python/doc/rips_complex_user.rst

     [1, 3] -> 0.99

 .. note::
-    As persistence diagrams points will be under the diagonal, bottleneck distance and persistence graphical tool will not work properly, this is a known issue.
+    If you compute the persistence diagram and convert distances back to correlation values, points in the persistence diagram will be under the diagonal, and bottleneck distance and persistence graphical tool will not work properly, this is a known issue.